 - Smart parrots need to forage.
 As described above, I make a lot of affordable foraging toys for Peachy.
 Any toy that allow digging and exploration is filled with hidden treats, nuts or dried fruits.
 Sometimes I’ll put plastic bird toy parts in the bird food dish so that Peachy has to dig through his dish to get a morsel.
 A super reference to learn how to make your own foraging bird toys is the Enriching Your Parrots Life DVD.

-- Mature parrots also go through seasonal hormonal changes at least once a year.
+- Mature parrots also go through hormonal changes so learn how to manage that.
 Expect your parrot to become more excitable, loud and potentially aggressive during seasonal hormonal surges.
 There are about 8 -12 weeks a year that I have to handle Peachy with increased caution.
 My usually easy going parrot becomes less predictable, much more irritable and much more excitable.
 I’ve had to learn to mark my calendar, predict and prevent bites.
 Since I have Peachy out and about with the family so much I have learned to read his moods.
 I’m a woman and I know how hormones can effect mood and behavior.
 My task to accommodate Peachy is to PREVENT behavioral issues that will cause him to feel shame and cause me to fear him.
 Complimenting reading parrot behavior, Peachy goes through wood bird toys really quickly when he is hormonal.